Private-tech-system/Guided-linux-hardening/README.md

 Every security step was completed manually after being guided by ChatGPT (GPT-4o).
 This is not a solo or expert-based project — it's a documented walk-through with AI as a teacher.

 ---
+> 📘 Note: This project was guided and formatted with AI assistance (ChatGPT), but all content was reviewed and edited manually.
+MIT License applies to the final curated repo content.

 *Use this for inspiration, not for blind copying.
 Understand your system before applying security changes.*